ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 such as through the use of long-term cookies, are not privacy-friendly since they allow servers to track clients across sessions and interactions.
-Privacy Pass takes a different approach: instead of presenting linkable state carrying information to servers, e.g., whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.
+Privacy Pass takes a different approach: instead of presenting linkable state carrying information to servers, e.g., a cookie indicating whether or not the client is an authorized user or has completed some prior challenge, clients present unlinkable proofs that attest to this information.

-The most basic Privacy Pass protocol provides a set of cross-origin authorization tokens that protect the Clients' anonymity during interactions with a server.
-This allows clients to communicate an attestation of a previously authenticated server action without having to reauthenticate manually.
-The tokens retain anonymity in the sense that posession of a token cannot be linked to the session in which that token was initially issued.
+These proofs, or tokens, are anonymous in the sense that a given token cannot be linked to the protocol instance in which that token was initially issued.

 At a high level, the Privacy Pass architecture consists of two protocols: issuance and redemption.